harshadnawathe/ledger-co-java/ReadMe.md

  # Running the code for multiple test cases

 Please fill `input1.txt` and `input2.txt` with the input commands and use those files in `run.bat` or `run.sh`.
-Replace `java -jar build/libs/geektrust.jar sample_input/input1.txt` with `java -jar build/libs/geektrust.jar sample_input/input2.txt` to run the test case from the second file.
+Replace `java -jar build/libs/geektrust.jar sample_input/input1.txt`
+with `java -jar build/libs/geektrust.jar sample_input/input2.txt` to run the test case from the second file.

 # How to execute the unit tests

 `gradle clean test --no-daemon` will execute the unit test cases.

 # Help

 You can refer our help documents [here](https://help.geektrust.com) You can read build instructions [here](https://github.com/geektrust/coding-problem-artefacts/tree/master/Java)

+# Project Organization

+The code is organized in following packages.

+### `com.ledgerco.lending.app`

+This package implements the logic to parse the input file and to invoke the corresponding application services.

+### `com.ledgerco.lending.db.inmem`

+This package implements an in memory ledger that is used in the application.

+### `com.ledgerco.lending.domain`

+This package implements the core business logic and holds aggregates.

+### `com.ledgerco.lending.service`

+This package implements application services such as create loan account, make payment and check balance.